Docs

 When connecting to a database using JDBC, you can optionally specify extra JDBC parameters only via the options file.
 The contents of these properties are parsed as standard Java properties and passed into the driver while creating a connection.

 You can specify these parameters for both the source and sink databases.
-ReplicaDB will retrieve all the parameters that start with source.connect.parameter.
+ReplicaDB will retrieve all the parameters that start with source.connect.parameter. or sink.connect.parameter. followed by the name of the specific parameter of the database engine.

 Examples: